mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/statements.md

 In graph mode, the `with` statement is supported with limitations.
 The `with` statement requires that the object must have two magic methods: `__enter__()` and `__exit__()`.

 It is worth noting that the class used in the with statement needs to be decorated with a decorator@ms.jit_class or inherited from nn.
-Cell, more on this can be found in [Calling the Custom Class](https://www.mindspore.cn/tutorials/en/master/advanced/static_graph_expert_programming.html#using-jit-class)
+Cell, and more on this can be found in [Calling the Custom Class](https://www.mindspore.cn/tutorials/en/master/advanced/static_graph_expert_programming.html#using-jit-class).

 For example: